-Joliet Junior College Residents Going To Other Community Colleges
+Joliet Junior College Residents Going to Other Community Colleges

 A resident of Joliet Junior College (JJC), District 525, may be eligible to attend another community college at the in-district rate of tuition if the approved program is not available at JJC.

-In order to receive approval for a cooperative/chargeback agreement, the following guidelines must be completed.
+To receive approval for a cooperative/chargeback agreement, the following guidelines must be completed.
 Failure to comply with the guidelines will prevent you from obtaining approval.

 - Complete the Cooperative/Chargeback Agreement application by the deadline date.